cristianoc/REInfer/README.md

 npm start
 # in another tab
 npm run serve
-# in another tab
-code .
 ```

-Then open the served page in the browser (use latest version).
+Then open the served page in the browser and edit `Demo.re`.

 ### Example